 - Identify and secure hazardous products and appliances.
 Install child-proof locks on cabinets that contain chemicals, cleaning products, potentially dangerous items (such as matches, knives, or scissors), or medicines that could harm your loved one.
 As an added safety precaution, use child-proof caps for medications as well.

 - Invest in non-skid mats and floor strips.
 Ensure that the bathtub or shower has a non-skid mat in place.
-As an extra precaution remove throw rugs or secure them with non-skid rug pads.
+Remove throw rugs or secure them with non-skid rug pads as an extra precaution.

 - Remove door locks.
 Remove interior door locks so you can get to your loved one quickly in the event of an emergency.

 - Put reminders near hot surfaces, such as the toaster oven, stove, or iron.
 These can be simple messages such as “Caution!” or “Stop!
 Very hot!”
 Also, unplug any appliances in the kitchen when they are not in use.

 - Install a baby monitor in the bedroom.
 If your loved one is living with you, consider installing a device such as a baby monitor in their room.
 This can be especially useful if your loved one tends to wander at night.